4 Things First Time Home Buyers Always Overlook

 Unless you’re a billionaire, buying a home is more than just picking your favorite, grabbing the keys and living happily ever after.
 There are multiple factors to consider, especially if you’re buying a home for the first time.
 There are many items that often come as an afterthought, which can be costly and dangerous in the long run.
 Here are some common items first time home buyers overlook.

 It's always a good idea to do an extensive amount of research and time into purchasing your dream home for the first time.
-It’s an even better idea for professional, second opinion.
+It’s an even better idea for professional, second opinion, especially from a quality wny home inspector.
 House inspections are great because they are great way to determine if your potential home lives up to what has been advertised.
 Most people try to stray away from house inspections thinking that it’s unnecessarily expensive.
 We suggest forking over that $300-$500 to ensure that you won’t see any additional costs in the years ahead.
 A house inspection can even help you to negotiate for a lower price on the house if the results don’t match up with its true value.
 You can even re-negotiate seller’s repairs.
 Overall, you should think of a house inspection like this:

 The more you know, the better your price can be.